-Apart from that, “voting for change” is meaningless at a by-election which will result in the Government either having a Commons majority of 80 or a Commons majority, ad no general election in sight for years, probably (maybe only in 2024).
+Apart from that, “voting for change” is meaningless at a by-election which will result in the Government either having a Commons majority of 80 or a Commons majority of 81, and no general election in sight for years, probably (maybe only in 2024).
 That’s assuming “Labour” were capable of delivering useful change anyway (I think not).

 I saw this interesting video report by former Labour MP (expelled from the Labour Party by the Jewish-lobby cabal now in charge), Chris Williamson:

 Kim Leadbeater is a laughably-poor candidate even by today’s low standards.

 Funny to see decorative BBC presenter Martine Croxall put in her place by Galloway.
 He made the point, inter alia, and which I had not remembered, that boundary changes will mean that the constituency will disappear for the next general election.

 As for Ms. Croxall, despite the questions she asked in the interview, and that Galloway thought favoured the Labour Party, if she herself does not habitually vote Conservative, I’ll eat my hat.